 What is the most important information I should know about medicines called Nonsteroidal Anti-inflammatory Drugs (NSAIDs)?

-- can happen without warning symptoms
+- without warning symptoms

-- may cause death
+- that may cause death

-The chance of a person getting an ulcer or bleeding increases with:
+The risk of getting an ulcer or bleeding increases with:

 - longer use of NSAIDs

 - drinking alcohol